MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/channel-db-extensions.md

 ## Adding extensions

-1. If you are creating an extended table and want to sync the data back to HQ, then its must to have the same primary key and Clustered index as the HQ table in the extended table, else the CDX sync will fail.
-And if you need to pull the data from the extension table to HQ then REPLICATIONCOUNTERFROMORIGIN identity column ([REPLICATIONCOUNTERFROMORIGIN] [int] IDENTITY(1,1) NOT NULL,) is required in the extension table.
+1. If you are creating an extended table and want to sync the data back to HQ, then the table must have the same primary key and clustered index as the HQ table in the extended table, if not, the CDX sync will fail.
+If you need to pull the data from the extension table to HQ, then the REPLICATIONCOUNTERFROMORIGIN identity column ([REPLICATIONCOUNTERFROMORIGIN] [int] IDENTITY(1,1) NOT NULL,) is required in the extension table.

 2. All extension table columns must have the NOT NULL constraint enforced.
 During upgrade, if the column value is blank it will be updated with NULL values and it may cause a runtime exception in CRT if the null value is not handled properly.